 This article may contain compensated links.
 Please read disclaimer for more info.

-The Middle Ages, between the fall of the Western Roman Empire (5th century) and the Renaissance in the 15th century, were a remarkable period in Europe’s history.
+The Middle Ages, between the fall of the Western Roman Empire (5th century) and the Renaissance in the 15th century, were remarkable periods in Europe’s history.
 In France, these were the times of the expansion of royal control by the House of Capet, crusades, and wars against the English or Flanders.
 Also, these were the times when Romanesque and Gothic arts were born.

 For this article, we asked some travel experts to help us with the list of the best medieval towns in France.
 If you are interested in this fascinating period of history or simply wish to stroll around cobbled streets lost in time, these stunning French medieval towns might be just what you are looking for.

-Best French Medieval Towns
+Best Medieval French Towns

 One of the most beautiful medieval towns in France, Èze Village is like a step back in time.
 Get lost in this labyrinth of cobblestone streets, and enjoy its particular atmosphere.
 The village is very tiny, but every corner is worth a stop for taking a picture or two.